torkan-parvin/ASHRAE-Energy-Prediction/README.md

 The project is divided into three notebooks:

-1. **`exploration_1.ipynb`** — Data exploration, baseline models, and initial feature analysis.
+1. **`exploration_1.ipynb`** : Data exploration, baseline models, and initial feature analysis.
 This notebook was my first draft, explaining every step and why I chose it.
 At the end, I learned a lot but wasn’t completely satisfied with the results.
-2. **`exploration_2.ipynb`** — Advanced preprocessing, feature engineering, and site-based models.
+2. **`exploration_2.ipynb`** : Advanced preprocessing, feature engineering, and site-based models.
+This notebook also includes explanations for each step and method.
-3. **`final_model.ipynb`** — Final models applied to the full training and test sets.
+3. **`final_model.ipynb`** : Final models applied to the full training and test sets.
 This notebook trains on the complete dataset and generates predictions.
 Steps are mostly the same as in `exploration_2.ipynb`.
+It's the final clean notebook.

 ---